Kabir5296/banglanlptoolkit/README.md

 Bangla text normalization is a known problem in language processing for normalizing Bangla text data in computer readable format.
 The unicode normalization normalizes all characters of a text string in the same unicode format and removes unwanted characters present.
 The csebuetnlp normalizer is used for models such as BanglaBERT, BanglaT5 etc.

 The package uses two normalization toolkits for Bangla text processing.
 The unicode normalizer is used from <a href='https://github.com/mnansary/bnUnicodeNormalizer'> here</a>.
 The other normalizer is specifically used for BanglaT5 translation module and taken from <a href='https://github.com/csebuetnlp/normalizer'> here</a>.

+## Bangla Basic Tokenizer
+Different application such as **RAG** needs the world counts or sentence count for proper chunking and our provided tokenizer support these tokenizers to ensure robust chunking and sentence seperation.
+More details on usage can be found [here](./docs/Tokenizer.md).

 ## Bangla Punctuation Generator
 The scarcity of good punctuation generator model for Bangla language was very dominant even a few months ago.
 However, with development of Bangla AI models, we now have very good punctuation generation models for our language as well.